maximevaillancourt/digital-garden-jekyll-template/_posts/2020-07-17-equity-reopen.md

 If someone gets sick, they would still need to be sent home, and many may need to be quarantined, but this gives them the school structure that they need, and allows those who need it the most to have it.

-###Group 2 - Some support at home
+### Group 2 - Some support at home

 This group of students are those who have some support at home.

 For sake of the argument, we will call support:

-*A parent is home, even if that parent is working
+*  parent is home, even if that parent is working

 *An older sibling is available (not ideal!) to provide limited support or the student is capable on his own.

-*A student has access to technology and internet.
+*  student has access to technology and internet.

 Support for Group 2